orkes-io/docs/docs/reference-docs/api/workflow/resume.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Resume workflow
+# Resume Workflow
-Resume the execution of a workflow that is paused
+Resume the execution of a workflow that is paused.

-## Properties
 If the workflow is not paused, this method has no effect

 ## API
 PUT /workflow/{workflowId}/resume